 More than 30 percent of New Zealand’s land has been set aside in national parks, reserves and special heritage sites to preserve the country’s ecological heritage.

-Lodges, like Awaroa Lodge in Abel Tasman National Park at the top of the South Island and Tangiaro Kiwi Retreat in the Coromandel, are heavily involved in environmental programmes to eradicate unwanted pests and enhance wetlands.
-At Tangiaro, DOC monitor kiwi on the property where the bird’s distinctive high-pitched whistle can be heard at night.
+Many accommodations and lodges, like Mahu Whenua on the edges of Mt Aspiring National Park in the Southern Alps, Tangiaro Kiwi Retreat in the Coromandel and The Farm at Cape Kidnappers in Hawke's Bay, are heavily involved in environmental programmes to eradicate unwanted pests and enhance native forests and wetlands.
+At both Tangiaro and Cape Kidnappers, DOC monitors kiwi on the property where the bird’s distinctive high-pitched whistle can be heard at night.

 Kiwi Encounter in Rotorua hatches and nurtures kiwi before releasing them into the wild, and opens its doors to the public to see this nocturnal wonder of nature.

 Willowbank Wildlife Reserve, in Christchurch, works with the New Zealand Conservation Trust and the Department of Conservation (DOC) in the breeding of South Island kiwi species.
 The wildlife park has also introduced the buff weka, previously extinct on the mainland but successfully breeding on the pest-free Chatham Islands.